 Vershal Hogan is a newspaper editor and poet living in Southern Arkansas.
-He is a 2011 graduate of Louisiana College, where he studied journalism and religion; he finished approximately one-third of an applied theology master’s from the University of St. John (Baalamand) before taking a leave of absence for health reasons in 2019.
-His research centered on liturgy as call to action and the patristic understanding of the impoverished as the crown jewels of the Church.
+He has a bachelor of arts from Louisiana College, where he studied journalism and religion; he has also done graduate work in applied theology.
+His master’s-level research centered on liturgy as call to action and the patristic understanding of the impoverished as the crown jewels of the Church.

 As a poet, his work focuses on the themes of the natural world, doubt, intransigence, human relationships and resurrection.